-- ▶ To select the erasing function, press the DELETE soft key.
+- To select the erasing function, press the DELETE soft key.
 The TNC inquires whether you really intend to delete the directory and all its subdirectories and files

-- To confirm, press the YES soft key, or
+- ▶ To confirm, press the YES soft key

-- To cancel deletion, press the NO soft key
+- ▶ To abort erasure, press the NO soft key.